-A few small practical and geographical details to start, because I am inundated with emails asking me for information about Sipadan... 😉
+A few practical and geographical details to start with, as I'm inundated with emails asking me for information about Sipadan... 😉

-Sipadan is a tiny island, located in eastern Malaysia, in northeastern Borneo, near the border with Indonesia.
+Sipadan is a tiny island located in East Malaysia, in the northeast of Borneo, close to the border with Indonesia.
 The island is part of the Malaysian state of Sabah.

-Once in Tawau, you have to go to Semporna, the port from which boats leave for Sipadan and Mabul, the neighboring island.
+Once in Tawau, it is necessary to go to Semporna, the port from where boats leave for Sipadan and Mabul, the neighboring island.
 The journey by road takes about an hour.
-There are many taxis waiting for the client at the airport.
+There are plenty of cabs waiting at the airport.

 An oceanic island explored by Cousteau

-Sipadan, when we approach, it looks like this:
+Sipadan, when you approach, it looks like this:

 Turquoise water and white sand...
-"Wow" effect guaranteed when it's sunny.
+"Wow" effect guaranteed when the sun is shining.

-Sipadan is a very particular island.
+Sipadan is a very special island.
 It is the only oceanic island in Malaysia.
-This means that it is not just an emergent zone in the extension of a continent, but an island of volcanic origin, created by the activity of the earth's crust at the seafloor.
+This means that it is not just a landmass in the extension of a continent, but an island of volcanic origin, created by the activity of the earth's crust on the ocean floor.

-Sipadan herself is very small.
+Sipadan itself is very small.
 The island is perched on a vast coral reef, atop an ancient volcano.

-This forms a vertiginous underwater cliff, which sinks to about 600 m below the surface.
-These particular geological conditions have favored an incredible abundance of life and underwater biodiversity.
+It forms a dizzying underwater cliff, which sinks to about 600 m below the surface.
+These particular geological conditions have favored an abundance of life and an incredible underwater biodiversity.
 (Click on the pictures to see them big.)

-Malaysians Clement Lee and Samson Shak, Britain's Ronald Holland and American Randy Davis are considered "discoverers" of the underwater riches of the island and the "pioneers" of diving in Sipadan.
-In 1984, they started the first commercial diving operation, which still exists, Borneo Divers.
+Malaysians Clement Lee and Samson Shak, British Ronald Holland and American Randy Davis are considered the "discoverers" of the island's underwater riches and the "pioneers" of diving in Sipadan.
+In 1984, they started the very first commercial diving operation there, which still exists today, Borneo Divers.

-But it is the Frenchman Jacques-Yves Cousteau who made the island famous, after his passage with the Calypso, in 1988.
-Amazed, he would have said, in essence: "I've seen places like Sipadan, but it was 45 years ago.
-What we have here is an intact work of art."
+But it is the Frenchman Jacques-Yves Cousteau who made the island famous, after his passage with the Calypsoin 1988.
+Amazed, he was quoted as saying: "I've seen places like Sipadan before, but that was 45 years ago.
+What we have here is a pristine work of art."

-In Sipadan, Cousteau shot a documentary entitled The specter of the turtle (1989), whose spectacular images of the cave sheltering a turtle cemetery, with whitish skulls and carapaces on a sandy bottom, have made their mark.
-There is a rational explanation to this tomb of turtles: lost in the guts of the cave, they would have perished there suffocated, for lack of having been able to return to the surface to breathe.
+In Sipadan, Cousteau shot a documentary entitled The specter of the turtle (1989), whose spectacular images of the cave sheltering a turtle cemetery, with skulls and whitish carapaces on a sandy background, have marked the minds.
+There is a rational explanation for this turtle grave: lost in the bowels of the cave, they would have perished asphyxiated, because they could not return to the surface to breathe.

-My name is not Cousteau and I only visited the entrance to the Turtle Tomb Cave, a vast room in the dark intimidating.
-I still brought a small video, which I will post in a future article...
-(EDIT: the video is online, to see here.)
+My name is not Cousteau and I only visited the entrance of the Turtle Tomb Cave, a vast room with an intimidating darkness.
+I did bring back a small video, which I will post in a future article...
+(EDIT: the video is online, see here.)